Cancelled Teck oil sands project underscores global climate-energy policy tension

 WINNIPEG, Manitoba/OTTAWA, Feb 24 (Reuters) - Teck Resources Ltd's TECKb.TO surprise decision to cancel a planned C$20.6 billion ($15.6 billion) oil sands mine in northern Alberta, citing uncertainty about Canada's climate policy, underscores a global struggle to balance energy growth with environmental concerns.

-It is the latest blow to Canada's reputation as a predictable place to invest, but the project itself was not viable under current conditions.
+It is the latest blow to Canada's investment reputation, but the project itself was not viable under current conditions.

-The miner withdrew on Sunday its application to the Canadian government to build the Frontier project , saying broader issues around resources and climate change needed to be resolved.
-Protests by indigenous groups linked to a planned gas pipeline have disrupted railways, leading police to clear an Ontario blockade.
+The miner withdrew on Sunday its application to the Canadian government to build the Frontier project .

 "Investors are feeling terrible about the (Canadian energy) space," said Tim Pickering, chief investment officer of Calgary-based Auspice Capital Advisors, an asset and fund manager.
 "It's pretty clear that the political climate and lack of cohesive agreement on how to address energy policy and climate is scaring investors away from Canada."

-Teck Chief Executive Don Lindsay said last month that Frontier required higher prices, expanded pipeline capacity and a partner to proceed.
+On top of those challenges, Teck Chief Executive Don Lindsay said last month that Frontier required higher prices, expanded pipeline capacity and a partner.

-Teck shares were down 4.4% on Monday morning and have lost about one-fifth of their value since Wednesday.
+Teck shares were down 4.2% on Monday afternoon and have lost about one-fifth of their value since Wednesday.

 An Alberta source directly familiar with the matter said Teck's board had recently expressed concern that Frontier could become a protest target, which would draw attention to its coal business.